-- High ionic resistance
+- High ionic conductivity

-Fully Hydrocarbon Polymers
+Membranes Using Hydrocarbon Polymers

 A polymer is a large molecule made up of chains of linked repeating subunits, which are called monomers.Polymers can be compared to a freight train: many freight cars (monomers) are connected (bonded together) to form a single entity, the train (polymer).

 Today, the most widely-used membranes are perfluorinated (‘per’ means maximum capacity in chemistry – so perfluorinated is ‘as fluorinated as possible’).
-Fluorinated materials are non-recyclable and generate significant amounts of bio-accumulative toxic waste, which has a dire long-term effect on human health.
+Fluorinated materials are non-recyclable and generate significant amounts of bio-accumulative toxic waste, which have a dire long-term effect on human health.

-Conversely, hydrocarbon materials are recyclable and have minimal environmental impact production methodologies.Until now, they have seen limited adoption in the clean tech industry due to their mechanical and chemical deficiencies.
-Ionomr is commercializing a broad family of hydrocarbon-based materials, which include AEMs and PEMs which address these deficiencies.
+Conversely, Ionomr’s hydrocarbon materials are recyclable and have minimal environmental impact.Until now, they have seen limited adoption in the clean tech industry due to mechanical and chemical deficiencies, however Ionomr has overcome these limitations and is now commercializing a broad family of hydrocarbon-based ion exchange membrane materials.

 What are Ions?

-Electrons can bounce from atom to atom to fulfill the attraction in the molecule or atom (some like electrons more than others).
-Each electron adds 1 negative charge. i.e. if a neutral atom gives away an electron it will now have a charge of +1 and the receiving atom will have a charge of -1.
-Negatively charged ions are known as anions i.e. chloride (Cl–), while positively charged ions are known as cations i.e. (Na+).
-A hydrogen atom with its electron removed is a special case known as a proton: H+.
+An ion is an atom or molecule with an electric charge (positive or negative) due to a loss or gain of an electron.
+Electrons can move from atom to atom to make a given molecule or atom happy (some like electrons more than others).
+Each electron is an additional 1 negative charge. i.e. if a neutral atom gives away an electron it will now have a charge of +1 and the receiving atom will have a charge of -1.
+These negatively charged ions are known as anions i.e. chloride (Cl–), while the positively charged ions are known as cations i.e. (Na+).
+A hydrogen atom with its electron removed is a special case known as a proton: H+

-What is an Ion-exchange membrane?
+What is an Ion Exchange Membrane?

 There are two main types of ion-exchange membranes: anion and proton/cation.
 The name of the membrane tells you what it allows to pass through.
-An anion exchange membrane (AEM) allows negatively charged ions (e.g. Cl-) to pass, while cation exchange membranes (CEMs) only allow positive ions (e.g. Na+) to pass.
+An anion exchange membrane (AEM) allows negatively charged ions (e.g. OH–) to pass, while cation exchange membranes (CEMs) only allow positive ions (e.g. Na+) to pass.
 These are also referred to as proton exchange membranes (PEMs), when the positive ion is a proton (H+).

 Opposites attract: An AEM has a set of permanent positive ions along the polymer chain, creating a pathway for anions to jump from site to site.
 CEMs are the opposite, using negatively charged groups to allow the cations to move their way through the membrane.